lindig/xs-shipyard/README.md

 # xenserver-build-env

-This [Docker] configuration provides an environment for building and working on XenServer packages.
-By default, the container uses a yum repository that comes from the nightly snapshot uploads to [xenserver.org](http://xenserver.org).
+This [Docker] configuration provides an environment for building XenServer packages.
+By default, the container uses a Yum repository that comes from the nightly snapshot uploads to [xenserver.org](http://xenserver.org).
 For developers inside Citrix it provides optional access to internal repositories.